 Last week, a young woman I grew up with in church youth group committed suicide.

-Allison was 32 years old, beautiful and well-loved, with a husband and a four-month-old daughter.
+Allison was 32 years old, beautiful and well-loved, with a husband and a -month-old daughter.
 So why?
 Postpartum depression.

 That is haunting to me, knowing so many women battle this same issue.
 Myself included.